My Bots

 Each captures slightly different behavior.
 Tactician rides one asset.
 Rotator and Tri-Rotator rotate within crypto.
 Hedge Hopper rotates across asset classes — crypto and precious metals.

 They're not duplicates.
 They're variations of "hold the strong thing, dodge the weak thing" applied at different scopes.
-In a perfect 2024-2025 crypto-dominated year, Hedge Hopper will probably sit in BTC and behave like Tactician.
-In a hypothetical 2026 where gold rips and crypto consolidates, Hedge Hopper will be the only bot still making money.
+In a crypto-dominated year, Hedge Hopper will probably sit in BTC and behave like Tactician.
+In a hypothetical year where gold rips and crypto consolidates, Hedge Hopper will be the only bot still making money.

 That's the bet.